-The prior year summarized comparative information has been derived from the June 30, 2019 financial statements, which were audited by other auditors and they expressed an unmodified opinion on them in their report dated January 28, 2020, but they have not performed any auditing procedures since that date.
+The prior year summarized comparative information has been derived from the 2020 financial statements and in our report dated February 2, 2021 we expressed an unqualified opinion on those financial statements.
 The information is consistent, in all material respects, with the audited financial statements from which it has been derived.